-Rosanna Dent will be joining the New Jersey Institute of Technology's Federated Department of History in 2018 as assistant professor after spending the 2017-18 academic year as a Mellon Postdoctoral Fellow in Indigenous Studies at McGill University.
+Rosanna Dent joined the New Jersey Institute of Technology's Federated Department of History in 2018 as assistant professor after spending the 2017-18 academic year as a Mellon Postdoctoral Fellow in Indigenous Studies at McGill University.

 Eram Alam is the 2016-2018 postdoctoral fellow for the Penn Program on Race, Science & Society.